What Stage Are You In?

 For example, I find it much easier to integrate this truth through the use of ritual and chanting more than visualization.
 If you’re serious about self-growth, be open to exploring all of these techniques (and even ones I haven’t mentioned) to see what suits you.
 This is such an important task and I can guarantee that you will benefit from such a practice.

 You will find it useful to narrow down the places, situations and people in your life that trigger self-denial and martyrdom.
 You can do this through writing, introspection or even artistic expression.
-Personally, I like to journal and make bullet point lists which organize my thoughts and inner discoveries.
+Personally, I like to journal and make bullet point lists which organize my thoughts and inner discoveries (it’s an invaluable part of shadow work).
 I encourage you to take at least 10 minutes today (preferably more) to sit with the question: “In what ways am I taking responsibility for other people’s wellbeing and not my own?”

 Taking care of our children is our responsibility, but being a martyr isn’t.
 The same applies to the adults in our lives.
 No matter how helpless, weak or lost they may seem, the ultimate responsibility for their wellbeing comes from THEM, not you.
 You can do your best to help, but at the end of the day, your primary responsibility is your wellbeing.